ShahramDeveloper/ShahramDeveloper/README.md

 ![GitHub Contribution Snake](https://raw.githubusercontent.com/platane/snk/output/github-contribution-grid-snake-dark.svg)

 ## About Me 👤
-I'm **Shahram Hosseinzadeh**, an Android developer passionate about building cutting-edge applications. 🚀
+I'm **Shahram Hosseinzadeh**, an Android developer with a deep passion for creating innovative and efficient applications.
+With a background in Kotlin, Jetpack Compose, and modern Android architectures like MVVM, I strive to deliver high-quality mobile solutions.
+Currently, I am expanding my skill set by learning Flutter and enjoying teaching Android programming with Kotlin.
+Let’s embark on an exciting journey through the world of Android development and create amazing apps together! 🚀

 - 🎯 **Currently Working On:** Carpet Shop Project
 - 👨🏻‍💻 **Currently Learning:** Flutter